-What is meant by Adenoiditis?
+What Is Meant by Adenoiditis?

 Adenoiditis refers to an inflammatory condition that happens due to microbial infection in adenoids.
 Adenoids are a patch of tissues located higher up in the throat, just behind the nose.
 Hence it is also known as Pharyngeal tonsil and Nasopharyngeal tonsil.
 Similar to tonsils, the adenoid is also a part of the lymphatic system and serves as the immune system’s first line of defense.